nidionis/collinion/README.md

 can be satisfying

+or ./run rules.py
-or ./run -f examples/<fileOfYourChoice>
+    -note: you should love modifying it or ./run examples/<fileOfYourChoice>
 or ./run -h for such an helpfull message

 ### ADVERTISEMENT: Modifying rules.py is adictive